elementary/hig/widgets/lists.md

 need custom content you can set your own widget as a child.

 ## Placement
-If the list is the only thing within its section (e.g. a sidebar or the entire window) it should be placed directly in the section.
+If the list is the only thing within its view (e.g. a sidebar or the entire window) it should be placed directly in the section.

 ![A list in a sidebar](https://elementary.io/images/docs/human-interface-guidelines/lists/settings-sidebar.png)

-If it sits alongside other content it should be placed inside a `Gtk.ScrolledWindow` with `has_frame = true` or it should **not** be placed inside a `Gtk.ScrolledWindow` and get the CSS style class `Granite.CssClass.CARD` instead.
-In the second case you have to make sure though that the parent view is scrollable.
-The theory behind this is that inset style always means the list scrolls and card style always means the parent view scrolls.
+If a view contains other content in a Scrolled Window, add the style class `Granite.CssClass.CARD` to the list and **do not** place it inside its own Scrolled Window.

+Otherwise, if the list is the only scrollable content in the view, it should be placed inside a Scrolled Window with `has_frame = true` .

+At a glance, we can see that a list with either no frame or a card style frame means the whole view scrolls.
+A list with an inset frame means the list itself scrolls.

 ![Two lists using the `CARD` style](https://elementary.io/images/docs/human-interface-guidelines/lists/card-style.png)